theinvisiblelab/pictopercept/README.md

 - **Python** >= `3.12.7`
 - **node** >= `22.10.0`

-## Folder structure
+## Project structure
-- `app` -> Holds the web/Django's backend code, such as the `views.py` and `urls.py`, that define the routes and what gets shown.
+- `pictopercept` -> Holds the web/Flask's python backend code, such as the `views.py` and `urls.py`, that define the routes and what gets shown.
 Inside also resides the `surveys.json` file.
-- `config` -> Where the Django's configuration resides.
-Won't need much editing probably.
+- `pictopercept/templates` -> Where all the **HTML** files are located, which are the final web pages that the user will see.
+They use basic *Flask/Jinja2* templating, to pass variables from *Python* to them.
+- `pictopercept/static` -> Holds the static files such as fonts, images, and later the compiled `static-src` files.
+- `pictopercept/surveys.json` -> Where the active survey list reside.
+Check the structure inside `pictopercept/survey.py` python class. (currently, the default one is `jobs` survey, but this can be easily changed to point via url in the future (e.g. `pictopercept.ai/survey/<survey-id>`).
 - `static-src` -> Here, all the front-end **SASS** styling and **TypeScript** code resides.
 When building the project, these files will transpile to pure **CSS** and **JavaScript**, which is needed for browsers.
-- `static` -> Holds the static files such as fonts, images, and later the compiled `static-src` files.
-- `templates` -> Where all the **HTML** files are located, which are the final web pages that the user will see.
-They use basic *Django* templating, to pass variables from *Python* to them.

 ## Developing
 Install the tools defined in [requirements](#requirements).